Syamgith/Flipkart-Notifier/README.md

 - `FLIPKART_PRODUCT_URL`: The full URL of the Flipkart product you want to monitor.
 - `CHECK_INTERVAL`: Time in seconds between stock checks (e.g., `60` for 1 minute, `900` for 15 minutes).
   _Be respectful to Flipkart's servers; very frequent checks (e.g., less than a minute) can lead to your IP being temporarily or permanently blocked._
+- `POST_CODE` (Optional): Your postal code (e.g., `560035`).
+  _If provided, the script will first attempt to check stock availability for this specific pincode using a Flipkart API.
+This can provide more accurate local stock information.
+If the API check fails or if `POST_CODE` is not provided, the script will fall back to general HTML scraping methods (using ScraperAPI if configured, or direct requests)._

 ### Optional: Using ScraperAPI (Recommended for Reliability)